 Cook Medical is facing around 1,750 lawsuits nationwide involving people who were injured by the Günther Tulip® or Celect® IVC filters.
 The cases are centralized in Multi-District Litigation (MDL No. 2570) — In Re: Cook Medical, Inc., IVC Filters Marketing, Sales Practices, and Products Liability Litigation.

-The attorneys for the plaintiff are Ben C. Martin and Thomas Wm.
-Arbon of The Law Offices of Ben C. Martin.
+The attorney for the plaintiff is Ben C. Martin of The Law Offices of Ben C. Martin in Dallas, Texas.

 Ben C. Martin is a trial attorney based in Dallas, Texas who serves as the plaintiffs’ co-lead counsel in the Cook IVC Filter MDL.